 TC variability has been extensively studied on a variety of temporal scales.
-Over the WNP 53 and EA regions, studies have covered scales from intra-seasonal to decadal.
-TC variability has 54 been linked with the Madden-Julian Oscillation (Feng et al. 2013; Kim et al. 2008; Camargo 55 et al. 2007b), the El Niño-Southern Oscillation (Chan 2000; Wang and Chan 2002; Chia and 56 Ropelewski 2002; Camargo et al. 2007a), the Quasi-Biennial Oscillation (Ho et al. 2009) and 57 the Pacific Decadal Oscillation (Lee et al. 2012).
-In general, there are several key aspects of the 58 background state and large-scale circulation over the EA that have been linked to TCs on different 59 temporal scales, e.g., sea surface temperature (SST), vertical wind shear, and the positions and 60 intensities of the monsoon trough/Intertropical Convergence Zone (ITCZ) and the Western North 61 Pacific Subtropical High (WNPSH).
-62 of TCs to total and extreme rainfall over the EA have been investigated using gauge data (Chen 65 et al. 2010, 2012; Ren Fumin 2002; Ren et al. 2006; Wu et al. 2007; Wang and Chen 2008).
-A 66 typical contribution of TCs to the total annual rainfall along the southeastern coastal region is 20- 67 40%, with the largest impact over Hainan Island off the south China coast (Ren et al. 2006; Wu 68 et al. 2007).
-During the second half of the 20th century, the number of TCs that affect China shows 69 a downward trend, which is accompanied by a decreasing trend in the contribution of TC rainfall 70 to the total rainfall (Ren et al. 2006).
-Over Taiwan Island, TC rainfall accounts for 40% of total 71 rainfall during late summer to early autumn (Wang and Chen 2008).
-Over other TC-active regions, 72 the contribution of TC rainfall to the total rainfall varies; however, along the coastal regions, the 73 TC rainfall contribution is 10-40% (Prat and Nelson 2013; Dare et al. 2012; Prat and Nelson 74 2016).
-The contribution of TCs to Australian extreme rainfall and to United States flooding has 75 been analysed by Villarini and Denniston (2015) and Villarini et al. (2014).
-Over Australia, more 76 than half of the highest annual rainfall events associated with TCs are over the coastal regions 77 and in particular in Western Australia (Villarini and Denniston 2015).
-TC rainfall accounts for 78 20-40% of total rainfall over northwest Australia during the Southern Hemisphere warm season 79 (Dare et al. 2012).
-TC rainfall is also a major cause of floods in the eastern United States (Villarini 80 et al. 2014).
-There are about 14% of total onshore flux over the coast of the North America is 81 attributed to the Atlantic TCs (Xu et al. 2016).
-82
+Over the WNP and EA regions, studies have covered scales from intraseasonal to decadal.
+TC variability has been linked with the Madden-Julian oscillation (Feng et al. 2013; Kim et al. 2008; Camargo et al. 2007b), El Niño-Southern Oscillation (Chan 2000; Wang and Chan 2002; Chia and Ropelewski 2002; Camargo et al. 2007a), quasi-biennial oscillation (Ho et al. 2009), and Pacific decadal oscillation (Lee et al. 2012).
+In general, there are several key aspects of the background state and large-scale circulation over EA that have been linked to TCs on different temporal scales, including sea surface temperature (SST), vertical wind shear, and the positions and intensities of the monsoon trough/intertropical convergence zone (ITCZ) and the western North Pacific subtropical high (WNPSH).

+While the drivers of TC variations over EA have been widely studied, the contributions of TCs to the EA water cycle have received less attention, even in terms of their climatologies.
+Contributions of TCs to total and extreme rainfall over EA have been investigated using gauge data (Chen et al. 2010, 2012; Ren et al. 2002, 2006; Wu et al. 2007; Wang and Chen 2008).
+A typical contribution of TCs to the total annual rainfall along the southeastern coastal region is 20%-40%, with the largest impact over Hainan Island off the south China coast (Ren et al. 2006; Wu et al. 2007).
+During the second half of the twentieth century, the number of TCs affecting China showed a downward trend, accompanied by a decreasing trend in the contribution of TC rainfall to the total rainfall (Ren et al. 2006).
+Over Taiwan Island, TC rainfall accounts for 40% of total rainfall during late summer to early autumn (Wang and Chen 2008).
+Over other TC-active regions, the contribution of TC rainfall to the total rainfall varies; however, along the coastal regions, the TC rainfall contribution is 10%-40% (Prat and Nelson 2013; Dare et al. 2012; Prat and Nelson 2016).
+The contribution of TCs to Australian extreme rainfall and to United States flooding has been analyzed by Villarini and Denniston (2015) and Villarini et al. (2014).
+Over Australia, more than half of the highest annual rainfall events associated with TCs are over the coastal regions and in particular in western Australia (Villarini and Denniston 2015).
+TC rainfall accounts for 20%-40% of total rainfall over northwest Australia during the Southern Hemisphere warm season (Dare et al. 2012).
+TC rainfall is also a major cause of floods in the eastern United States (Villarini et al. 2014).
+About 14% of total onshore flux over the coast of the North America can be attributed to the Atlantic TCs (Xu et al. 2016).